Research

 Where listening starts to fall short

-In one case, users repeatedly asked for more information earlier in the .
+If you take everything at face value, you end up designing for what users say they want, not what actually helps them.
+On one project, users repeatedly asked for more information earlier in the journey.
 The instinct was to surface more content upfront.
 On paper, that aligned perfectly with what had been said.
 In practice, it made the experience heavier and harder to move through.
+What users were really asking for wasn't more information.
+It was more .
+That's a different problem.

 Key takeaway